Couple charged in California fire sparked by gender reveal

 A smoke-generating pyrotechnic device was set off in a field and quickly ignited dry grass on a scorching day.
 The couple frantically tried to use bottled water to douse the flames and called 911, authorities said.

-Strong winds stoked the fire as it ran through wilderness on national forest land, about 75 miles (120 kilometers) east of Los Angeles.
+Strong winds stoked the fire as it ran through wilderness on national forest land, about 75 miles east of Los Angeles.

-Extremely dry conditions and heat waves tied to climate change have made wildfires harder to fight.
-Climate change has made the West much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.

 On Sept.
 17, flames overran a remote area where firefighters were cutting fire breaks, killing Charles Morton, the 39-year-old leader of the elite Big Bear Interagency Hotshot Squad.
 Morton had worked as a firefighter for 18 years, mostly with the U.S. Forest Service.